coderefinery/documentation/_episodes/02-requirements.md

 - Important for reproducibility: I should be able to install a code version from 3 years ago and for this I will probably also need the possibility to see the documentation from 3 years ago.
+- If you release your code you probably need at least two documentation
+  versions: one for the released code, one for the bleeding edge code - make sure your documentation supports that.

 ---